bmeyer99/docaiche/README.md

 # Set environment variables in your shell or use a docker-compose.override.yml file
 docker-compose up --build -d
 ```
-- All services (API, Web UI, AnythingLLM, Ollama, Redis, SQLite) are started and networked automatically.
+- All services (API, Web UI, Weaviate, Ollama, Redis, SQLite) are started and networked automatically.
 - **Note:** `.env` files are not used for containerized deployment.
 Set environment variables in your shell or via Portainer.

 ### 3. Local Development